jenkinsci/acunetix-360-scan-plugin/Readme.md

 ### Global Settings Override

-Global settings can be overridden in pipeline scripts by giving ncApiToken and/or ncServerURL parameters.
+Global settings can be overridden in pipeline scripts by giving ncApiToken and/or acxServerURL parameters.

 #### Example Script